-This Boot Camp (BBBC) is an opportunity for post-secondary diploma and graduate students from a variety of disciplines, as well as faculty, staff, and professionals, to work together collaboratively through the integrated design and delivery process to develop more sustainable buildings.
+This Boot Camp (BBBC) is an opportunity for diploma and graduate students from a variety of disciplines and institutions, to collaborate with faculty, staff, and professionals through the integrated design and delivery process to develop more sustainable buildings.
 This year’s program will focus on a deep energy retrofit of a campus building.

-This program was created with input from sustainable building subject matter experts and faculty from Carleton University, George Brown College, OCAD University, Ryerson University, Seneca College, University of Toronto, and York University.
+This program was created with input from sustainable building subject matter experts and faculty from Carleton University, George Brown College, Ryerson University, Seneca College, University of Toronto, and York University.

 Why BUILDINGS MATTER

-The goal is to include students from a variety of backgrounds, institutions and fields of study, including but not limited to architecture, design, engineering, building science, and environment and also business, social sciences, liberal arts, construction, etc. All disciplines are welcome since we will all live and work in buildings and therefore have something to contribute.
+The goal is to include students from a variety of backgrounds, institutions and fields of study, including but not limited to architecture, design, engineering, building science, and environment as well as business, social sciences, liberal arts, construction, etc. All disciplines are welcome since we will all live and work in buildings and therefore have something to contribute.

 The week-long VIRTUAL Boot CamP

 The program format will mirror an extended integrated design workshop, providing students with hands on experience of preparing for and participating in this process.
-The week-long virtual on-line program will run from August 23–27, 1 to 3 pm.
-For the Boot Camp, a proposed new campus building has been identified, and students will be invited to review the project’s design and planning documentation, see a video tour of the building site, and, if interested, take part in creating the pre-workshop energy model to reflect the energy use, GHG emissions, and operating costs of the building in advance of the camp.
+The week-long virtual on-line program will run from August 23–27, 9 am to 3 pm.
+For the Boot Camp, a deep retrofit of an existing campus building has been identified, and students will be invited to review the project’s design and planning documentation, see a video tour of the building site, and, if interested, take part in creating the pre-workshop energy model to reflect the energy use, GHG emissions, and operating costs of the building in advance of the camp.

 Please contact us at BootCamp@sbcanada.org

-The Boot Camp will consist of live GoToWebinar plenary sessions facilitated by professional and/or academic experts on topics relevant to the building (i.e. indoor environmental quality, opaque and transparent building assemblies, mechanical systems, financing, operations and maintenance, stormwater, alternative energy, etc.).
+The Boot Camp will consist of live webinar plenary sessions facilitated by professional and/or academic experts on topics relevant to the building (i.e. indoor environmental quality, opaque and transparent building assemblies, mechanical systems, financing, operations and maintenance, stormwater, alternative energy, etc.).
 These plenary sessions will contain a variety of individual and panel style discussions and will be interactive through the use of surveys, polls, chat, and contain links to additional information.
-In addition, students will be divided into cross-institutional and multi-disciplinary groups, and participate daily in on-line collaborative and moderated group discussions and activities, allowing students to engage directly with each other to determine their group’s recommendations for the building.
-On Thursday, August 26th, students will observe the actual professional workshop with the building project team and see the energy model results live.
-The day will end with a live virtual Q&A panel with the presenters, faculty, staff and proponents of the building.
+In addition, students will be divided into cross-institutional and multi-disciplinary groups, and participate daily in on-line collaborative group discussions and activities, allowing students to engage directly with each other to determine their group’s recommendations for the building.
+On Thursday, August 26th, students will observe the actual professional workshop with the building project team and see the energy model results live, and students will have an opportunity to present their own recommendations and ideas for the project team on Friday, August 27th.

-WHAT DO OUR BOOTCAMP ATTENDEES HAVE TO SAY?
+WHAT DO OUR PAST BOOT CAMP ATTENDEES HAVE TO SAY?

 At the December 2020 University of Toronto Governing Council Meeting, Khashayar Ebrahimi presented an overview of our Better Buildings Bootcamp which took place in August.